 Native to the eastern states, apple maggot (Rhagoletis pomonella) is widespread throughout the U.S. In late spring and summer, adults emerge from the soil and lay eggs in apples.
 The larvae tunnel into the fruit, causing decay and rot.

+For specific information on preferred treatment options in your region, we recommend contacting your local extension agent.
 Apple maggot can be controlled by bagging the fruit, trapping, and spraying with pesticide.
 In all cases, treatments are most effective if initiated as adults are starting to emerge from the soil.

 Ideally, treatments are undertaken prior to egg-laying, which occurs ~8-10 days after emergence.
 The Pheno Forecast map indicates when apples should be protected from maggots using mechanical or chemical methods.
 GDDs are accumulated from a base temperature of 50oF.